REGENERATIVE ECONOMY ACTIVATOR PROGRAM

 Four masterclasses & peer learning sessions with specialist advisors

-12 months of access to the Business for Good Network Changemakers Hub
+Access to the Business for Good Network Changemakers Hub

 Enterprise profile hosted on Regen Labs’ website